 The emphasis in health education is based on the needs and interests of students, the school, and the community.
 This program stresses the development of health knowledge, attitudes, practices and skills.
-By increasing the awareness of the relationship between physical, emotional, mental, social and spiritual health, students can develop opportunities to achieve a high level of wellness.
+By increasing the awareness of the relationship between physical, emotional, mental, social and spiritual health, students can develop opportunities to achieve a high level of health and well-being wellness.
 Health 9-12 are required courses that meet 2-3 days/week.
+Please access further information on curriculum and policy on the FPS website in the Academic/subject/Health Education folder.

-HEALTH GRADE 9 (81310)
+HEALTH 9 (81310)